A new pub and venue in Kings Cross

 Current menu brought to you by Streetfood Life…

-Enjoy a selection of small plates perfect for a lighter snack or order a few to share.
-If you’re feeling a more peckish, try out a mouth-watering burger, pizza or daily special.
-We have vegan and gluten free options.
+Enjoy a selection of bar bites for a lighter treat, or order a few to share with friends.
+If you're feeling a bit more peckish get the lunch deal of a mouth watering main such as their burgers or tacos with a side dish for only £10.
+There's plenty of veggie, vegan and gluten free options.